-To the founder, owner and managing director of allpay Limited - a provider of complete payments services including credit cards, pre-paid cards, direct debit and bill payment collection – the ‘Rashford moment’ is the point at which (social) problem solving is a how-to lesson for Government from those that have ‘been there’ and are willing to ‘go there’.
+To the founder and entrepreneur of allpay Limited - a provider of complete payments services including credit cards, pre-paid cards, direct debit and bill payment collection – the ‘Rashford moment’ is the point at which (social) problem solving is a how-to lesson for Government from those that have ‘been there’ and are willing to ‘go there’.

 For FinTech, says Killeen, that means opening up open banking, specifically, the adoption of bill payment solutions – an initiative borne out by allpay’s research as the pandemic pitches household finances over the brink.

 “If FinTech is to prove its worth beyond COVID, innovate to accumulate must account for inclusion as the fallout from the pandemic pushes the prospect of a cashless society ever closer,” he said.

 The way, then, to make social value pay.

 As COVID’s first wave engulfed the UK, an allpay survey exposed the extent to which FinTech can shift the pre-pandemic payments landscape.

 The survey findings were released with the sector working to stark pre-pandemic assessment of financial exclusion in the UK showing an estimated 1.3m adults lacked a bank account with 3.1m having one or more high-cost loans charging more than high street banks.

 “It’s too easy, if not dismissive, to set those effectively paying what amounts to a poverty premium against the estimated 97% of UK adults holding an account they can use to make day-to-day payments and transaction – a current account in around 96% of cases.